Redbox Logo

 Redbox LogoRedbox Logo PNG

-The emblem indicates the service industry in the shades of sign of convenience and friendliness.
+The emblem represents the service industry in shades of convenience and friendliness.
 The Redbox logo represents points for the self-acquisition of video products.
-It is enough to press the button, and the selected cassette will be in the hands of the user.
+It is enough to press the button, and the selected cassette will be in the user’s hands.

 Redbox: Brand overview